hotwired/stimulus-site/origin.md

----
-title: The Origin of Stimulus
-layout: default
----

 # The Origin of Stimulus

 We write a lot of JavaScript at [Basecamp](https://basecamp.com), but we don’t use it to create “JavaScript applications” in the contemporary sense.
 All our applications have server-side rendered HTML at their core, then add sprinkles of JavaScript to make them sparkle.